 (1) New Matters will be discussed at the next scheduled PIT meeting or, in any event, within 30 days of being added as a New Matter.

 (2) In appropriate situations, a matter may be closed upon initial review without further action.

 (3) If a matter is determined by the PIT to require further action, then a new Case is formally “opened.”

 Procedures for the Investigation and Disposition of Cases

 (1) The PIT shall be responsible for investigating each Case and for gathering and verifying any and all necessary information to validate each complaint.

-(2) In Cases where the PIT concludes that an incident is to be investigated, in general, the subject of the investigation shall be sent a letter notifying them of the investigation.
-Any such letter must be sent within 10 days of the PIT meeting at which the case is opened.
+(2) When the PIT opens an investigation, in general, the subject will be sent a letter notifying them of the investigation within 10 days of the PIT meeting at which the case is opened.

-(3) An investigation report is prepared by the staff lead assigned to the Case with the assistance of PIT staff.
-These reports are reviewed at subsequent PIT meetings and may be revised or supplemented thereafter.
-Investigation reports may be utilized to determine further recommendations and/or action.
-Except in extenuating circumstances, where additional time is necessary, investigation reports shall be completed within 60 days of a New Matter being added.
+(3) An investigation report is prepared by the PIT staff, and reports may be discussed at subsequent PIT meetings for any further review that may be necessary.
+These reports may be utilized to determine further recommendations and/or action.
+Except where additional time is necessary, reports are generally completed within 60 days of a New Matter being added.

 (4) In each Case involving a Practical Examiner, Test Site Coordinator, or Auditor, the PIT shall determine whether or not the program participant’s actions were “willful.”